 a.
 That to the maximum extent appropriate, children with disabilities, [aged two to 21, inclusive], including those in public or private institutions or other care facilities, are educated with children without disabilities; and b.
-That special classes, separate schooling, or other removal of children with disabilities from the regular educational environment occurs only if the nature or severity of the disability is such that education in regular classes with the use of supplementary aids and services cannot be achieved satisfactorily-: and c.
+That special classes, separate schooling, or other removal of children with disabilities from the regular educational environment occurs only if the nature or severity of the disability is such that education in regular classes with the use of supplementary aids and services cannot be achieved satisfactorily.: and c.
 Must explore alternative methods to ensure that the requirements of this section are met for preschool children.
 Examples of such alternative methods might include placement options in private preschool programs or other community-based settings.
 Paying for the placement of qualified preschool children with disabilities in a private preschool with children without disabilities is one, but not the only, option available to public agencies to meet the requirements of this section.
-Local school divisions that do not operate programs for preschool children without disabilities are not required to initiate those programs solely to satisfy these requirements.
+Local school divisions that do not operate programs solely to satisfy these requirements.
 Local school divisions that do not have an inclusive public preschool but can provide all the appropriate services and supports must explore alternative methods